cleifwork/GCONNECT/docs/readme.txt

         2.7.2 Code > Download Zip
         2.7.3 Extract main folder to your Desktop 2.7.4 Rename main folder to GCONNECT

+3. ** OMADA CLOUD CONTROLLER ACCOUNT
+   **NOTES: Not tested using SDN Controller and OC200.
+            But if the exported vouchers (.csv) has the same format as the Cloud Controller it should still work.

+   3.1  Login to your Omada Cloud Controller: https://omada.tplinkcloud.com/ 3.2  Launch your Controller
+   3.3  Go to Settings (Global)
+        3.3.1  Select Exporta Data
+               3.3.1.1  Export List: Vouchers
+               3.3.1.2  Format: .csv
+               3.3.1.3  Portal: "Your WiFi Name"
 ------------------------------------------------------------------

 *** VERY IMPORTANT ***